Multifactor Authentication for athenaOne Login

 On the device from which you’re logging in to athenaOne:

-Following are the steps that you will perform to set up Google Authenticator as an additional factor for athenaOne login:
+Following are the steps that you will perform to set up a time-based one-time passcode (TOTP) authenticator app as an additional authentication method for athenaOne login:

-- Using the QR code - open the Google Authenticator app on your mobile device and when prompted to add an account, tap Scan a QR code to open your device’s camera to scan the QR code.
-When your device recognizes the QR code, it will automatically show the account as added in the Google Authenticator app.
-You can repeat this step using any other devices for which you would like to set up your Google Authenticator factor.
+- Using the QR code - open the authenticator app on your desktop or mobile device.
+While many apps are compatible with this TOTP method, the following screens use Google Authenticator as an example.
+When prompted to add an account, tap Scan a QR code to open your device’s camera to scan the QR code.
+When your device recognizes the QR code, it will automatically show the account as added in the Authenticator app.

-- If you instead clicked Can’t scan? to activate Google Authenticator on your mobile device without a QR code, you are presented with a secret key.
-Open the Google Authenticator app on your mobile device and when prompted to add an account, tap Enter a setup key.
-Enter a label of your choice (e.g., “athenaOne”) in the Account field, and enter the secret key in the Key field.
-The secret key is not case-sensitive, so you can ignore capitalization.
-Tap Add to show your account as added in the Google Authenticator app.
-You can repeat this step using any other devices for which you would like to set up your Google Authenticator factor.
+- If you instead clicked Can’t scan? to activate your authenticator app on a desktop or mobile device without a QR code, you are presented with a setup key.
+Open the authenticator app on your desktop or mobile device and when prompted to add an account, tap Enter a setup key.
+Enter a label of your choice (e.g., “athenaOne”) in the Account field, and enter the setup key in the Key field.
+The setup key is not case-sensitive, so you can ignore capitalization.
+Tap Add to show your account as added in the Authenticator app.

-In the Google Authenticator app on your mobile device:
+In the authenticator app on your desktop or mobile device:

 On the device from which you’re logging in to athenaOne: